GoLangWebSDK/rest/README.md

 ### Middlewares

-REST supports middlewares that can be used to intercept and modify the request and response.
+REST supports middleware that can be used to intercept and modify the request and response.

 ```go